String or Binary Data would be Truncated in SQL

 Now take a look at the Name column, for the Name column we have defined the character length to be 5.

-Next, we are using the following stored procedure to insert new records in the sample table.
+Next, I used the following stored procedure to insert new records into the sample table.

 ALTER PROCEDURE Insert_data